 Are you still teaching?
 Do you teach summer school?
-How about a free French writing activity that will help your students practice their French and save you time when you need a quick and quiet activity?
+How about a free French summer writing activity that will help your students practice their vocabulary and verbs and save you time when you need a quick and quiet activity?

 Get a summertime writing activity for FREE at my TpT store.
 Students complete basic sentences using common present tense verbs to help them review vocabulary, work on sentence structure, and write about themselves.